firebase/extensions/firestore-send-email/README.md

 })
 ```

-Or in Firestore the following fields can be added;
+Or in Firestore the following fields can be added:

 | Field       | Type        | Example                                                                                 |
 | ----------- | ----------- | --------------------------------------------------------------------------------------- |